C String Extraction: Standard, Custom & Multibyte Guide

 Article Structure

-5. How to Split Strings in C
+5. How to split strings in C

-7. Conclusion
+7. Summary

 8. FAQ

-2.1 Basic concepts of C strings
+2.1 Basic concepts of strings in C

 #include <stdio.h>